oridamasceno/crud-SPOT/README.md

 <p align="center" >And it is with this proud look that he would repay me! (and I hope you do too 🤣)
 </p>

+## What did I do? 🗹
+I carried out all the required requests and the bonuses ones, and for this I used the following technologies: Node.js, Express.js, MongoDB, Mongoose and finally Swagger for API Documentation.

 ## You may need

 Before running the project, you need to have the following installed on your machine: